-Bariloche Lake District: tourist-oriented maps and info about tours, treks, points of interest and activities in Patagonia Central Andes’ Nahuel Huapi and Lanin National Parks.
+Bariloche Lake District: tourist-oriented maps, info about tours, treks, points of interest, and activities in Patagonia Central Andes’ Nahuel Huapi and Lanin National Parks.

 Seven Lakes Circuit

 This is one of the most popular Lake District excursions.
 As the name suggests it takes you through post-glacial valleys dotted with crystal clear lakes, waterfalls, rivers, and hills covered by forests.